 What are Wellesley's sources of drinking water?

-The Wellesley municipal water supply comes from seven wells within the town and from the regional Massachusetts Water Resources Authority (MWRA).
-There are three town wells near Morses Pond and four town wells along Rosemary Brook.
+The Wellesley municipal water supply comes from ten wells within the town and from the regional Massachusetts Water Resources Authority (MWRA).
+There are four town wells near Morses Pond and sixtown wells along Rosemary Brook.
 The water from these wells is treated at the facilities described above.
 These seven wells vary in depth from 40 to 56 feet.
 The MWRA gets its water from the Quabbin and Wachusett Reservoirs in central Massachusetts.

 What treatment does Wellesley's drinking water receive?

 Wellesley treats water from town wells by filtration, aeration, and disinfection.
 The filtration process includes the chemical addition of chlorine, permanganate, and hydroxide to condition the water for the removal of iron and manganese minerals.
 The water is then filtered, under pressure, through a bed of anthracite coal, green sand, and garnet sand.
 After filtration, the water is sent into a tray aerator, where it cascades through a series of redwood slatted trays against a counter current of air.
 The aeration process is primarily designed to reduce acidity.
 After aeration, the water is treated with chlorine and passed through a long clearwell channel to insure stabilized disinfection.
 It is then pumped into the 149 miles of distribution mains that supply the households and businesses of Wellesley.
 Fluoride is also added to the water.

 The MWRA treats its water by disinfection with chlorine at Wachusett Reservoir.
 At the Marlboro Corrosion Control Facility, the MWRA water is treated with soda ash and carbon dioxide to adjust its alkalinity and its pH.
 At Norembega Reservoir, the water is further disinfected by chloramination, which is a combination of chlorine and ammonia.
 Fluoride is also added to the MWRA water.